scalabli/yadig/docs/signals.rst

 the optional second argument specifies a sender.
 To unsubscribe from a signal, you can use the :meth:`~blinker.base.Signal.disconnect` method.

-For all core Flask signals, the sender is the application that issued the signal.
+For all core Citus signals, the sender is the application that issued the signal.
 When you subscribe to a signal, be sure to also provide a sender unless you really want to listen for signals from all applications.
 This is especially true if you are developing an extension.